theolivenbaum/resin/README.md

 Resin is a document database that's been coupled with a search index.
 The index can represent any vector space, no matter how thick and however wide, as long as it's a `Sir.IModel`.

-## APIs

-There is both an in-proc, NHibernate-like API in that there are sessions, a factory, and the notion of a unit of work, as well as JSON-friendly HTTP API.

 ## Vector spaces

 Built from embeddings extracted from document fields during the tokenization phase of the write session, spaces are